School Board Members Blast County Move To Reduce School Budget By $6 Million

-Members of the County Commission on Thursday night blasted a move from the county not to approve the school budget as submitted, but to pull out $6 million that had been slated for deferred maintenance.
+Members of the school board on Thursday night blasted a move from the county not to approve the school budget as submitted, but to pull out $6 million that had been slated for deferred maintenance.

 Tucker McClendon of the office of County Mayor Weston Wamp said the $6 million would be used as part of an upcoming county bond issue and would generate up to $65 million to provide for school repairs.
 He said dealing with county school building facility needs is a major priority of the Wamp administration.